axelgorris/Mundo-ONG/README.md

 ## What's next?
-- Add organization-announcement vinculation and navigation - I'm half way there
+- Add organization-announcement vinculation and navigation - (halfway there)
 - Bindable picker to select available organizations for a user when creating an announcement
 - Add Date field for announcements (events) and possibility to add to calendar
 - Add location field for announcements and organizations and open with default maps application